MJF is a not-for-profit organization.Donate now to support access to justice for all. Donations are tax deductible.

-Attorneys working in pro bono, public interest, or with low-income clients may request the assistance of law students through MJF.
+Public interest and pro bono attorneys working with low-income clients may request the assistance of law students through MJF.
 Law students may help with client intake and interviewing, community legal education, courtroom representation, fact investigation, legal research and writing, government paperwork, or special projects.
 Law students can work in your office on a weekly basis throughout the semester or can help you with a specific case or project.

-In 1982, law students concerned about serving Minnesota’s low-income and disadvantaged persons founded MJF.
+In 1982, law students concerned about access to justice for low-income Minnesotans founded MJF.
 These visionary students believed that lawyers and law students have a special professional obligation to provide quality legal services to those who cannot afford legal representation.
-MJF developed a broad vision in the mid-1980s as civil legal service providers were suffering massive cutbacks in federal funding; in response to this crisis, MJF created volunteer and Summer Clerkship programs, establishing the organization’s commitment to provide law student assistance to public interest and pro bono attorneys working in the community.GET TO KNOW MJF
+MJF developed a broad vision in the mid-1980s as civil legal service providers were suffering massive cutbacks in federal funding; in response to this crisis, MJF created volunteer and Summer Fellowship programs, establishing the organization’s commitment to provide law student assistance to public interest and pro bono attorneys working in the community.GET TO KNOW MJF